The Faceless Seer

 But don’t take my word for it.
 See for yourself.
 Pay close attention in each moment to that space in which everything is appearing and being known.
 And with mindfulness – with an open and sincere interest – ask yourself, ‘What is there to be known?’

 Nothing, I’d argue, is worthier of your investigation than awareness.
 After all, worth, significance, and value all arise in it.
 Awareness is what gives any thing — art, music, understanding — any significance at all.
 It is the substance of knowing; it is the substance of all things.

-I encourage you, then, to keep awareness close as you travel through this awe-inspiring Space of Possibility that “You” are.
+I encourage you, then, to practice insight meditation, I encourage you to keep awareness close as you travel through this awe-inspiring Space of Possibility that “You” are.